What is cystitis?

 - Take a commercial urinary alkaliser (ask your pharmacist for advice) or one teaspoon of baking soda (bicarbonate of soda) in water.

-Regular or severe attacks of cystitis need to be investigated by a doctor, because an underlying disorder such as kidney stones or a kidney infection could be the trigger.
+Regular or severe attacks of cystitis need to be investigated by a GP, because an underlying disorder such as kidney stones or a kidney infection could be the trigger.

 Cause of cystitis